 Yes I color modded my Spring 1’s, in case you wanna read about it,

-Lows are kicking nice and strong, they are fast, also feels wide and smooth.
-But not the most detailed not the most texture bass.
+Lows are kicking nice and strong, they are fast, also feel wide and smooth.
 The low end of BQEYZ Summer is the definitely highlight of the IEM.
-But strong and fast does not mean quality always.
-Don’t get me wrong, I’m talking about the taste here, your preferences, your preferred genres, and songs.
+Many will like Summer’s bass performance for sure.

 A good example for this may be the track from Phil Collins – That’s Just The Way It Is, which starts with very deep bass notes and continues in the background while Phil starts to sing.
-Lows are very dominant from start to end in this track and at some point, you start to think that the bass on Summer could be more natural.
-In some ways, the bass is not well-controlled, not the most technical performing bass.
+Lows are very dominant from start to end in this track and at some point, you start to think that the bass on Summer might sound flatter, for example, compared to its brother the Spring 1.

 The midrange is warm and has a weight brought from the lows.
 The transition between lows and mids is quite smooth.
 Lower mids have presence and body.
 Male vocals sound so close to natural.
 There is an improvement in clarity, detail and dynamics comparing to Spring 1.
 On Spring 1 mids sounded like there was a curtain in front of your ears, on Summer mids are more forward and that’s a good thing, at least to my ears.
 Female vocals stand out with a good presence.
 So in general vocals and instruments sound very natural.
 Timbre is also very good but not the best out there.
 Tonality is good for the price for sure.

 Most of the time, the highs sound rich, fast, defined, even quite very well extended.
-But unlike Spring 1, because of the tuning (extended highs), on some tracks you come across the dangerous zone where you can face some sibilance.
-Some electro guitar solos, some piano notes, and some vocals with high octave notes might sound piercing depending on your tolerance for treble.
+But unlike Spring 1, because of the tuning (extended highs), on some tracks you come across the dangerous zone where you can face some minor sibilance.
+Some electro guitar solos, some piano notes, and some vocals with high octave notes.
 For me, it was not a big issue because I love the clarity in treble.
 That is the exchange for better detail retrieval, for better timbre and tonality we might say.
 But needs to be pointed out for some treble-sensitive users out there.

 Imaging and soundstage